dougsweetser/Q/docs/Math/complex_quaternions.md

 e, so the entire set is {e}.
 Mathematicians have provided a horrible label for this group since it sounds unworthy of careful consideration.
-I was going to do the same until I thought about how I was going to make a short film of this finite group.
+I was going to do the same until I thought about how I was going to make a short film of this discrete group.
 It is the shortest of all possible films, lasting exactly one frame.
 I talked with the cinematographer, the lighting director, and the artistic director about the shoot: they all thought it would be easy.
 The key grip interrupted my mumbling to myself to ask what we were going to take a